LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/bot-conversation-errors.md

 Double-check you have enough credits left for your Dialogflow account.
 Check for any interruption on Dialogflow side.

-### com.liveperson.bot-connectors-worker.error.aivendor.dialogflowcx.send-query
+### com.liveperson.bot-connectors-worker.error.aivendor.dialogflowcx.send-request

 #### Description
-Could not send a query to DialogFlow CX.
+Could not send a request to DialogFlow CX.
 #### Reasons
 Mostly issues with DialogFlow CX APIS.
 #### Solutions